Maha Agriculture Private Co. Ltd

 (A) high risk, (B+) medium high risk, (B) medium risk or (C) low risk

-Maha Agriculture Public Co.
+Maha Agriculture Private Co.
 Ltd was created in 2013 as a subsidiary of Myanma Awba Group, one of the largest agricultural input distributors in the country, currently serving approximately 3.5 million farming families.

 AgriFI aims to support the company strong growth plan and contributes to increase its current loan portfolio, building on their >50 000 active borrowers served in 32 branches across 8 regions.